 Codependent people often have had a difficult childhood, devoid of much care and riddled with difficult situations.
 A continuous sense of helplessness, along with the constant need to be loved, can leave a lasting impact on anyone.
 So, be kind to yourself and let go of your past.

-Let yourself know through self-talk and positive relationship affirmations that you are worthy, and how others treated you is a reflection of who they are, and not you.
-So, whether your parent/s were unavailable due to high-demanding jobs, or their addiction, or because they were physically or mentally incapable – none of it was your fault yet you had to bear the consequences.
+Let yourself know through positive self-talk and relationship affirmations that you are worthy, and how others treat you is a reflection of who they are, and not you.
+So, whether your parent/s were unavailable due to high-demanding jobs, or their addiction, or because they were physically or mentally incapable — none of it was your fault yet you had to bear the consequences.

 Be kind to your childhood, maybe write a letter to your younger self to calm them down, and move on.
-Till you have understood and accepted your worth, you wouldn’t be able to heal from codependency.
+This is one of the most effective strategies for anyone trying to figure out how to stop being codependent.
+Letting go will help you heal from within and fix unhealthy patterns rather than merely trying to suppress them (that never works).
+Till you have understood and accepted your worth, you won’t be able to figure out how to overcome codependency.

 9. Don’t judge yourself